 The composition of key management personnel of the Group includes the disclosed in Note 1 Executive Director and the members of the Board of Directors of the parent company.
-Additionally, it includes the Executive Directors, the members of Boards of Directors and the General Managers of the subsidiaries in the Group.

-Salaries and other short-term benefits of key management personnel and the executive directors, the members of the Board of directors and the managers of the subsidiaries of the Group amount to BGN 6,454 thousand (2016: BGN 5,021 thousand) and include:
+Remuneration and other income of the key management personnel and the executive directors, members of the Board of Directors and the managers of the Group's subsidiaries amounted to BGN 1,460 thousand (2017: BGN 1,337 thousand).